Content marketing has become the dominant form of marketing in the digital age. According to Hubspot’s State of Marketing Report

 There’s a good reason for that.
 SerpWatch reports that content marketing has been found to cost 62% less than traditional forms of marketing while generating three times as many leads.

-In this article, we’re going to explain each of these areas and how they can work together to make your content marketing effective.
+This article will explain each of these areas and how they can work together to make your content marketing effective.

 What Is Content Marketing?